-- 1. Introduction.
+- Introduction.
 Pursuant to Article 8 of the Settlement Agreement, Qualified U.S. Claimants ("QUSCs") who have undergone an ASR Revision Surgery and who have incurred a specified, unique or extraordinary injury in connection with their ASR Hip Implants, ASR Revision Surgery, or a subsequent Covered Re-Revision Surgery, as set forth in the Part B Award Schedule, may seek supplemental awards from the Extraordinary Injury Fund ("EIF") Award Program.
-To receive Past Matrix Level benefits from the EIF Award Program, claimants must submit a Green Claim Form, along with all requested documentation, on or before September 30, 2014.
-For Future Matrix Level benefits, claimants must submit a Green Claim Form and all requested documentation within 90 days of the respective claim's accrual.
-This Alert describes the document requirements for each Past and Future Matrix Level benefit.
-These requirements are also included in the example Green Claim Form, which you can find by clicking the "Documents" tab on the public website. - 2.
+This Alert announces the availability of the online Green Claim Form and sets forth the document requirements for each Matrix Level. - 2.
+Claim Form for EIF Claims.
+The Green Claim Form is the form by which attorneys and claimants can submit claims for EIF Benefits, and it is now available online and may be completed and submitted through your ASR Portal. - 3.
+Deadline to submit Green Claim Form.
+To receive Past Matrix Level benefits from the EIF Award Program, claimants must submit a Green Claim Form, along with all requested documentation, on or before November 2, 2015.
+For Future Matrix Level benefits, claimants must submit a Green Claim Form and all requested documentation within 90 days of the respective claim's accrual. - 4.
 Document Requirements.
 As set forth in Section 8.2.6 of the Settlement Agreement, claimants are reminded that there are no depositions, no written discovery, no expert reports, affidavits, or hearings or trials in connection with the filing of PART B claims or the evaluation or determination of any PART B Awards.
 QUSCs have the burden of proof and the burden of production with respect to the contemporaneous Medical Records submitted in the Claims Package and any additional contemporaneous Medical Records of such QUSC submitted for establishing that the criteria has been met for any PART B Award.
 Pursuant to Section 4.1.5 of the Settlement Agreement, claimants may submit additional documentation (including, but not limited to, tax returns and W-2 statements) for the limited purpose of proving lost wages or loss of earnings under Matrix Levels VI and VII.